Skip to main content

 Updated this week

-The quality of video playback inside an email can vary significantly depending on several factors.
-The most important of these is the email client being used.
+Video quality inside an email can vary depending on the email client being used.

-• Gmail supports animated GIFs with a limited color palette of 256 colors.
+• Gmail supports animated GIFs, which are limited to 256 colors.

 How Playable Optimizes Video in Email